datacarpentry/astronomy-python/episodes/06-photo.md

 ~~~
 {: .output}

 ![Right ascension and declination of selected stars in GD-1 frame after selecting for both proper motion and photometry.](../fig/06-photo_files/06-photo_93_0.png)

-This example includes two new Matplotlib commands:
+This example includes three new Matplotlib commands:

 * `figure` creates the figure.
 In previous examples, we didn't have
 to use this function; the figure was created automatically.
 But when